|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 - A jewel bearing (less friction gives you more accurate measurements).

-No matter what sort of activity or situation you expect to find yourself in, this guide is here to provide you with very specific information on how compasses work and factors you need to consider before you buy the one that suits your requirements.
+No matter what sort of activity or situation you expect to find yourself in, this guide is here to provide you with very specific information on how the best compasses for survival work and the factors you need to consider before you buy the one that suits your requirements.

 Top 7 Survival Compasses

 We have spent a significant amount of time looking for all sorts of compasses available in the market and from all different kinds of manufacturers too.
-As mentioned earlier, we intend to simplify the process for you so you don’t have to worry about wasting time in doing a deep dive research on compasses.
+As mentioned earlier, we intend to simplify the process for you so you don’t have to worry about wasting time in doing a deep dive research on the best compasses for survival.

 Although the decision is all yours, we present to you here top 7 survival compass options that are very high in demand due to their compactness, precision and value for money, to name a few reasons.
 All the best!